 I’m an environmental multimedia journalist that unites conservationists and creatives – writers, photographers, filmmakers – to create compelling stories that focus on the solutions to environmental problems.

-My mission is to inspire action for our natural world by crafting messages that resonate with the audience and inspire action, while also providing communications training and multimedia workshops for nature-loving people and groups, to international conservation organisations.
+My mission is to inspire action for our natural world by crafting messages that resonate with the audience and inspire action, while also providing communications training and multimedia workshops for nature-loving people and groups, from grassroots movements to international conservation organisations.

 Why did I set-up Wildlands Creative?
 I’ve seen first-hand how conservation projects can protect rich, thriving ecosystems while empowering poor and marginalised people.
 I want to get these stories from the field and into the world.